QuantConnect/lean-cli/README.md

-                                  Whether modification is allowed --atreyu-organization TEXT      The name or id of the organization with the Atreyu module subscription --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu req port --atreyu-sub-port INTEGER       The Atreyu sub port --atreyu-username TEXT          Your Atreyu username --atreyu-password TEXT          Your Atreyu password --atreyu-client-id TEXT         Your Atreyu client id --atreyu-broker-mpid TEXT       The broker mpid to use --atreyu-locate-rqd TEXT        The locate rqd to use --tt-organization TEXT          The name or id of the organization with the Trading Technologies module subscription --tt-user-name TEXT             Your Trading Technologies username
+                                  Whether modification is allowed --atreyu-organization TEXT      The name or id of the organization with the Atreyu module subscription --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu request port --atreyu-sub-port INTEGER       The Atreyu subscribe port --atreyu-username TEXT          Your Atreyu username --atreyu-password TEXT          Your Atreyu password --atreyu-client-id TEXT         Your Atreyu client id --atreyu-broker-mpid TEXT       The broker MPID to use --atreyu-locate-rqd TEXT        The locate rqd to use --tt-organization TEXT          The name or id of the organization with the Trading Technologies module subscription --tt-user-name TEXT             Your Trading Technologies username